Creating a group of instances with fixed IP addresses

 value

-: Variable value, which is either an internal or public IP address of the new VM.Internal IP addresses must belong to the IP address range allocated to the specified subnet in the respective availability zone.
+: Variable value, an in internal or public IP address of the new VM.Internal IP addresses must belong to the IP address range allocated to the specified subnet in the respective availability zone.

 If you are not going to assign public IP addresses to the group instances, do not specify variables with the